In recent times I’ve given Trapeze some overdue attention, here’s another one.

 There’s only the 10 songs here with Glenn Hughes (now singing with the MKII version of Deep Purple) guesting on two tracks.
 The comparison to Bad Company is still apparent though in a more organic and earthy manner.
 There is a bluesy element without the funkiness which is surprising given the timeframe this was recorded.

 That Bad Company sound is easy to pick out on ‘Star Breaker’ with the vocal of Mel Galley infused with a Paul Rodgers tone.
-Even the mellowness of ‘It’s Alright’ could be BC in ballad mode.
+Even the mellowness if ‘It’s Alright’ could be BC in ballad mode.
 ‘Chances’ is another ballad with Glenn Hughes doing the honours.
 It’s laced with an electric piano which unfortunately does not save it.

 ‘The Raid’ sees Trapeze lift their energy levels, though the drum work is mostly high-hat from Dave Holland.
 I didn’t find this one particularly interesting.
 ‘Sunny Side Of The Street’ is an attempt at fusing pub rock with British boogie, not really my bag.
 Much better is ‘Gimme Good Love’, which is probably the pick of the bunch here.
 ‘Monkey’ also has its moments, with strong guitar parts and equally strong vocals.